Rainbow roses: are they real?

 Buying rainbow roses

-You may have even seen seeds to grow these roses on a number of online marketplaces this December.
-But don’t be fooled: you cannot grow rainbow roses from seeds.
+You may have seen seeds to grow these roses on a number of online marketplaces - but don’t be fooled: you cannot grow rainbow roses from seeds.
 Do not be tempted by the offers and recommendations on reputable marketplaces, it simply isn’t possible to grow them as natural roses in your garden from seed.

 It is impossible to purchase rainbow roses in seed form as the process of creating rainbow roses is not a product of genetic engineering or cross-breeding which can be duplicated.
 Each rainbow rose is made individually.